 Genetic and protein biomarkers for the diagnosis of prostate cancer are considered investigational.
 This includes, but is not limited to the following:

-Single nucleotide polymorphisms (SNPs) testing for cancer risk assessment of prostate cancer is considered investigational.
+Single nucleotide variant (SNVs) testing for cancer risk assessment of prostate cancer is considered investigational.

-Numerous studies have demonstrated the association of many gene panels and SNPs with prostate cancer.
+Numerous studies have demonstrated the association of many gene panels and single nucleotide variant testing (SNVs) with prostate cancer.
 These studies, in early stages of development, have generally shown a modest degree of association with future risk for prostate cancer.
-The clinical utility of these tests is uncertain; there is no evidence that information obtained from gene panels and SNP testing can be used to change management in ways that improve outcomes.
-Therefore, gene panels and SNP testing for cancer risk assessment of prostate cancer is considered investigational.
+The clinical utility of these tests is uncertain; there is no evidence that information obtained from gene panels and SNV testing can be used to change management in ways that improve outcomes.
+Therefore, gene panels and SNV testing for cancer risk assessment of prostate cancer is considered investigational.

 To report provider services, use appropriate CPT* codes, Alpha Numeric (HCPCS level 2) codes, Revenue codes and / or diagnosis codes.